jimburton/CI505/in-class-tests/test1/README.md

 `myTakeWhile (\x -> x < 3) [1, 2, 3, 4]` returns `[1, 2]`.

 2. Complete the `penultimate` function.
 It should find the penultimate (second to last) element in a list.
+Behaviour is undefined if the input is a list with fewer than 2 elements (i.e. you don't have to worry about it!).

 3. Complete the `findK` function.
 Find the element at index `k` in list `l`.
 For example: `findK 2 [0,0,1,0,0,0]` returns `1`.